-CAN (FD) IP core and ecosystem
+CAN (FD) IP core

 Digital Core Design (DCD) provides the DCAN FD IP core for implementation of standalone CAN (FD) controllers.
 The company’s subsidiary DCD-Semi also offers the CAN-All ecosystem considering automotive safety standards.